Find Affordable College Courses

 Read More…

 University of Connecticut did quite well in this year’s ranking of the most popular places for engineering students to get a master’s degree.
 It came in at #9 on the list.
-UCONN is a very large public school located in the large suburb of Storrs.
+UCONN is a fairly large public school located in the large suburb of Storrs.

 Women make up 26% of the engineering majors at the school.

-Full Engineering at University of Connecticut Report
+Read full report on Engineering at University of Connecticut

 Of the 125 students majoring in engineering at Northeastern University Professional Advancement Network, 43% are male and 57% are female.